noodl/lbo-semaphores/README.md

 Exercises from [The Little Book of Semaphores](https://greenteapress.com/semaphores/LittleBookOfSemaphores.pdf)

 Developed and tested on Linux with GCC.
-Mac OS is known not to work as their semaphore.h implementation is fake.
+Mac OS is known to not work as its POSIX semaphore implementation is fake.